 Photo by Imelda T. Mandala

-I am a researcher and educator whose lifework is situated at the intersections of theory and praxis, focusing on queer worldmaking processes and affective entanglements in everyday life.
+Ferdiansyah Thajib is a researcher and educator whose lifework unfolds at the intersections of theory and lived experience, held by the practices of queer worldmaking and the affective entanglements of the everyday.

-I am currently a Senior Lecturer in the Elite Graduate Program Standards of Decision-making Across Cultures at FAU Erlangen-Nürnberg, where I teach psychological anthropology and gender and sexuality studies, with a regional focus on Indonesia and broader Southeast Asia.
-I earned my doctorate from Freie Universität Berlin in 2020 and, afterwards, joined Leipzig University for a year as a postdoctoral fellow with the Children and Nature Working Group.
+He is currently a Senior Lecturer in the Elite Graduate Program Standards of Decision-making Across Cultures at FAU Erlangen-Nürnberg, where he teaches psychological anthropology and gender and sexuality studies, with a regional focus on Indonesia and broader Southeast Asia.
+He earned a doctorate from Freie Universität Berlin in 2020 and, afterwards, joined Leipzig University for a year as a postdoctoral fellow with the Children and Nature Working Group.

-Alongside my work as an academic, I am also an artist, curator, and community educator focusing on the transformative potential of self-organisation through studying together.
-These interests are closely tied to my involvement with KUNCI Study Forum & Collective, a transdisciplinary research initiative in Yogyakarta, Indonesia.
+Alongside his work as an academic, Ferdi is also an artist, curator, and community educator focusing on the transformative potential of self-organisation through studying together.
+These interests are closely tied to his involvement with KUNCI Study Forum & Collective, an undisciplinary research initiative in Yogyakarta, Indonesia.

 My Upcoming Book